 Anywho, I haven’t seen biscuits and gravy around South Africa and needed to find them quickly, before I caved and went to “breakfast” at one of the many KFCs in Cape Town in an attempt to find the elusive biscuits and gravy.
 I wanted to do something a little different and inspiration struck when I passed fresh thyme at the grocery store.

 I’m limited to a sheet pan and a nonstick skillet for our short time in Cape Town, but if I were at home I would have used my cast iron skillet to cook the biscuits and the gravy.
 Because cast iron is a beautiful thing and I need more of it in my life.
-In fact, I recently did a guest post at Lynne’s Kitchen on how to cook with cast iron, because I really miss it.

 This is a standard recipe for biscuits with thyme kneaded into the dough.
 It’s simple and very reliable.